A fan’s guide – the club from early doors to today

 Bars at the far end of Queen Street are suitable as pre-match venues, particularly if you’re coming in by bus.

 The Station Bar, its name referring to the days when Peterhead was served by rail, is still a thriving pub, home to a keen darts team and always busy on a Saturday.
-Alongside, the Mayfair Bar is a bit more rough and ready.
-At the Albert Hotel, you’ll find the Lemon Tree, the house bar open to non-guests but with restricted evening hours.
+Alongside, the Mayfair Bar is a bit more down to earth and also shows football.

 Balmoor is some 10min walk away.
 With no other pubs nearby, the Peterhead FC Social Club, set in the main stand, packs out with home and away fans on match days – just as well there’s enough room for a decent selection of draught beers and a pool table.